 Why Has Cyberbullying Escalated?

-Dissimilar to conventional bullying, there are various factors that have led to an increase in cyberbullying, including:
+Dissimilar to conventional bullying, various factors have led to an increase in cyberbullying, including:

 – Widespread Publicity – Since cyberbullying takes place on a public platform as compared to conventional bullying, it becomes more embarrassing for the victim and gives more satisfaction to the bully.